Calum1888/taxi-fare-predictor/README.md

 ### EDA and Feature Engineering

-So far in this project, I have conducted explorotory data analysis on the taxi trip dataset, analysing distributions of features such as fare amount, trip distance and duration of trips.
+I have conducted explorotory data analysis on the taxi trip dataset, analysing distributions of features such as fare amount, trip distance and duration of trips.
+This EDA is contained and documented in `notebooks/model_comparison.ipynb`

 A data loading and cleaning file (`src/cleaning.py`) contains a function `load_and_clean()` which takes the file paths for trip data and taxi zone codes and creates an SQL query that filters data based on the criteria which was decided in the EDA.